codingforpleasure/customized-workspace/Ubuntu/useful-resources/optimizers.md

 The above shows gradient descent with momentum term, where the `lr` is actually fixed for all parameters on different dimension.

 ### Adagradient (Adaptive gradient)

+* Adagradient is one of the options to automate tuning for the step size.

+While **standard stochastic subgradient **methods mainly follow a predetermined procedural scheme that **disregards the characteristics of the data being observed**.
+In contrast, AdaGrad’s algorithms dynamically incorporate knowledge of the geometry of the data observed in earlier iterations to perform more informative gradient-based learning

 ### RMSprop (Root mean square prop)